GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # Inodes and file contents

-The first time a gcsfuse process encounters an (object name, generation) pair in GCS that it didn't create, it assigns it an unsued inode ID.
+As in any file system, file inodes in a gcsfuse file system logically contain file contents and metadata.
+They are iniitalized with a particular generation of a particular object within GCS, and may change via writes and metadata updates.

+If a new generation number is assigned to the GCS object due to a flush from an inode (via `fsync` or `close`, see below), the inode ID remains stable.
+Otherwise, if the generation is created by another machine or in some other manner from the local machine, the new generation is treated as a new inode.
 Inode IDs are local to a particular process, and there are no guarantees about their stability across machines or invocations on a single machine.

 When the user opens a file by name, the kernel VFS layer translates this to a series of requests to look up inodes while resolving path components.